onnx/onnx/docs/Operators.md

 ### <a name="ConcatFromSequence"></a><a name="concatfromsequence">**ConcatFromSequence**</a>

   Concatenate a sequence of tensors into a single tensor.
-  All input tensors must have the same rank.
+  All input tensors must have the same shape, except for the dimension size of the axis to concatenate on.
   By default 'new_axis' is 0, the behavior is similar to numpy.concatenate.
   When 'new_axis' is 1, the behavior is similar to numpy.stack.